Analytics built by: Location, Inc.

 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 3,774, 1,492 total housing units (homes and apartments), and a median house value of $72,909, house prices in Evergreen are some of the most affordable in Alabama as well as the nation.
+With 3,774 people, 1,492 houses or apartments, and a median cost of homes of $72,909, house prices in Evergreen are some of the most affordable in Alabama as well as the nation.

 Single-family detached homes are the single most common housing type in Evergreen, accounting for 61.38% of the city's housing units.
 Other types of housing that are prevalent in Evergreen include duplexes, homes converted to apartments or other small apartment buildings ( 13.09%), large apartment complexes or high rise apartments ( 12.59%), and a few mobile homes or trailers ( 12.24%).

 The most prevalent building size and type in Evergreen are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 53.56% owning and 46.44% renting.

 There is a lot of housing in Evergreen built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Evergreen built between 1940-1969 ( 26.54%).
 A lesser amount of the housing stock also hails from between 2000 and later ( 12.79%).
 There's also some housing in Evergreen built before 1939 ( 12.24%).